one child every child trainee excellence awards

 • visuals

-• early knowledge engagement/presentations with Indigenous community(ies)
+• early engagement and presentations with Indigenous communities

 • travel to develop partnerships